 3. If the beamforming performance degrades towards a single element radiation pattern, then the frequency when the continuity of array features is regarded as degraded, will also need to be determined.

-Therefore we would need to characterise and investigate the constituent components of P oob (θ,φ) as a function of f
+Therefore we would need to characterize and investigate the constituent components of P oob (θ,φ) as a function of f

 The above topics are interrelated but need to be separately discussed as well.
 The discussion below addresses topics 2 and 3 respectively.